 On the first day of camp, everyone gets together and introduces themselves, and then we’re off to our first activity.
 There’s no time to split off into cliques or to cast judgment on anyone—you’re still trying to commit everyone’s names to memory when you suddenly find yourself in the middle of a game of freeze-dance with 20 other kids.
 At the end of the day you go to your cabin, where you’re squeezed into a room with four to seven other kids—that becomes your friend group, your team, your family.
 And everyone supports one another, just like family.

 At camp, you’re never left to fend for yourself.
-No matter what’s going on—an acute bout of homesickness, a heartbreak, or just getting frustrated about not being able to make a basket in basketball—your fellow campers and counselors are always there to offer help, or at least a shoulder to cry on or to help make the situation better.
-Camp is about building each other up and creating a community, so not matter how you feel the rest of the year, it’s almost impossible to feel utterly alone and misunderstood at camp, surrounded by so many supportive people.
-Camp is basically designed to create new shared experience and to foster bonding, which makes the friendships you make there extra special, and long-lasting.
+No matter what’s going on—an acute bout of homesickness, a heartbreak, or just frustration over not being able to make a basket in basketball—your fellow campers and your counselors are always there to offer help, or at least a shoulder to cry on.
+Camp is about building one another up and creating a community, so no matter how you feel the rest of the year, it’s almost impossible to feel alone and misunderstood at camp.
+Camp is basically designed to create new shared experiences and to foster bonding, so the friendships you make there feel extra special.
 I rarely talk to anyone from elementary, middle, or high school, but the camp friends I made during that same period are still some of my favorite people in the world, and I will keep in touch with them for the rest of my life.
 We still quote inside jokes we came up with when we were 12.
 There’s just something about camp friends.